najoshi/sickle/README.md

 where in the window the drop occurs and cuts both the read and quality strings there for the 3'-end cut.
-However, if the length of the remaining sequence is less than the minimum length threshold, then the read is discarded entirely.
+However, if the length of the remaining sequence is less than the minimum length threshold, then the read is discarded entirely (or replaced with an "N" record).
 5'-end trimming can be disabled.

-Sickle also has an option to discard reads with any Ns in them.
+Sickle also has an option to truncate reads with Ns at the first N position.

 Sickle supports three types of quality values: Illumina, Solexa, and Sanger.
 Note that the Solexa quality setting is an approximation (the